Clinics & Projects

 Consumer Debt Clinic

-Attorneys provide Limited Assistance Representation (LAR) to clients, meaning they are only involved in the case for that dayNot trained in LAR?
+Attorneys provide clients Limited Assistance Representation (LAR), meaning they are only involved in the case for that dayNot trained in LAR?
 Watch a training and read required materials.

 REQUIREMENTS